Neighborhood Attention Transformer: Method

 \section{Method}

-In this section, we introduce Neighborhood Attention, a localization of self attention (see Eq. \ref{eq:attention}) considering the structure of visual data.
+In this section, we introduce Neighborhood Attention, a localization of self attention (see \cref{eq:attention}) considering the structure of visual data.
 This not only reduces computational cost compared to self attention, but also introduces local inductive biases, similar to that of convolutions.
-This operation works with a neighborhood size $L$, which when at a minimum sets each pixel to attend to only a 1-pixel neighborhood around itself (creating a $3 \times 3$ square window).
-We also show that this definition is equal to self attention when the neighborhood size is at its maximum (i.e. the size of the input).
-Therefore, \ul{if the neighborhood size exceeds or matches the feature map size, neighborhood attention and self attention will have equivalent outputs given the same input}.
-We then introduce our model, \textbf{N}eighborhood \textbf{A}ttention \textbf{T}ransformer (\textbf{NAT}), which uses this new mechanism instead of self attention.
+We show that NA is better alternative to the previously proposed SASA~\cite{ramachandran2019stand} in terms of restricting self attention, while being equivalent in theoretical cost.
+We then introduce our Python package, \natten{}, which provides efficient implementations of NA for both CPU and GPU acceleration.
+We discuss the novelties in the extension and how it manages to exceed the speed of Swin's WSA and SWSA, while using less memory.
+We finally introduce our model, \textbf{N}eighborhood \textbf{A}ttention \textbf{T}ransformer (\textbf{NAT}), which uses this new mechanism instead of self attention.
 In addition, NAT utilizes a multi-level hierarchical design, similar to Swin~\cite{liu2021swin}, meaning that feature maps are downsampled between levels, as opposed to all at once.
-Unlike Swin however, NAT uses overlapping convolutions to downsample feature maps, as opposed to non-overlapping (patched) ones.
-This creates a slight increase in computation and parameters, which we remedy by proposing new configurations that are less computationally expensive.
+Unlike Swin, NAT uses overlapping convolutions to downsample feature maps, as opposed to non-overlapping (patched) ones, which have been shown to improve model performance by introducing useful inductive biases~\cite{wu2021cvt,hassani2021escaping}.